-- Holds students accountable for violations of the Student Code of Conduct by administering the student conduct process. - Selects and trains the members of the Student Conduct Committee and hearing officers. - Provides educational programs for faculty, staff, and students regarding the student conduct process; ethics and integrity; conflict resolution; and dealing with disruptive students in the classroom. - Provides support resources to community member who may be victims of misconduct. - Provides student conduct record background checks for various agencies (Secret Service, FBI, CIA, State Department, DEA, Federal Marshals, Law Enforcement Agencies, Military, Graduate Schools, Law Schools, Dean Certifications, Florida Bar Examiners). - Manages admissions clearances: The University reserves the right to review the case of any student who has been involved in misconduct prior to admission to determine eligibility for admission.
+- Holds students accountable for violations of the Student Code of Conduct by administering the student conduct process. - Selects and trains the members of the Student Conduct Committee and hearing officers. - Provides educational programs for faculty, staff, and students regarding the student conduct process; ethics and integrity; conflict resolution; and dealing with disruptive students in the classroom. - Provides referrals to support resources to community member who may be victims of misconduct. - Provides student conduct record background checks for various agencies (E.g. federal agencies, Graduate Schools, Florida Bar Examiners). - Manages admissions clearances: The University reserves the right to review the case of any student who has been involved in misconduct prior to admission to determine eligibility for admission.

 Please refer to the Student Code of Conduct section in the FIU Student Handbook for more information regarding the student conduct process and procedure.
-To report a possible violation of the Code of Conduct or a Student of Concern, visit the SCCR website at http://conduct.fiu.edu.
-The Office of Student Conduct and Conflict Resolution is located in GC 311 at the Modesto A. Maidique Campus, (305) 348-3939.
+To report a possible violation of the Code of Conduct or a Student of Concern, visit the SCCR website at conduct.fiu.edu.
+The Office of Student Conduct and Conflict Resolution is located in Graham Center, room 311 at the Modesto A. Maidique Campus, (305) 348-3939, conduct@fiu.edu.

-Web site: http://conduct.fiu.edu.
+Web site: conduct.fiu.edu.